HamzaZidan1/NHS-Missed-Appointment-Diagnostic-Analysis-with-Python/README.md

 # Zidan_Hamza_DA201_Assignment

+## Objective

+This report presents an overview of the analysis of healthcare data provided by England's National Health Service (NHS).
+The NHS is a publicly funded healthcare system that incurs significant costs when patients miss their general practitioner (GP) appointments.
+The primary objective of this analysis is to identify trends and insights that can aid in reducing or eliminating missed appointments, which would be advantageous both financially and socially.This report presents an overview of the analysis of healthcare data provided by England's National Health Service (NHS).
+The NHS is a publicly funded healthcare system that incurs significant costs when patients miss their general practitioner (GP) appointments.
+The primary objective of this analysis is to identify trends and insights that can aid in reducing or eliminating missed appointments, which would be advantageous both financially and socially.

 ## Findings from Activity 2

 Based on the data analysis, we can see that the dataset contains a total of 106 locations.
 NHS North West London ICB - W2U3Z, NHS Kent and Medway ICB - 91Q, NHS Devon ICB - 15N, NHS Hampshire and Isle Of Wight ICB - D9Y0V, and NHS North East London ICB - A3A8R have the most records.
 It's worth noting that these locations are spread out across the United Kingdom.